Follow the Batona Trail from the Carranza Memorial to Apple Pie Hill and climb the fire tower for a panoramic view.

 There is a woods road right to the tower, and this is obviously a favorite hang-out party spot… lots of trash and graffiti unfortunately.

-Retrace your steps back to the lot.
+Retrace the route back to the lot.

 Hiked: 8/1/09.
 Trail Blog: “Apple Pie Hill – Wharton State Forest“